 3. Financial institutions do not push prices up

-Financial institutions, including mutual and hedge funds, should comply with certain regulations that do not allow them to invest heavily in small cap stocks.
-For this reason, it is unlikely that the stock price will be artificially pushed up because of large investments from major financial institution.
+Financial institutions, including mutual and hedge funds, should comply with certain regulations that do not allow them to invest heavily in small-cap stocks.
+For this reason, it is unlikely that the stock price will be artificially pushed up because of large investments from major financial institutions.